groupme-js/GroupMeCommunityDocs/docs/api/conversations/pins.md

 Pins a message.

 Note that trying to pin a message which is already pinned will result in an unhelpful 400 error.
-It may be difficult to programatically determine whether a given call fails due to an actual bad request, or if it's just because the message has already been pinned.
-For now, you just have to enumerate the pinned mesages and see if there's a match, or get the messatge object and see if the "pinned_at" field is null
+It may be difficult to programmatically determine whether a given call fails due to an actual bad request, or if it's just because the message has already been pinned.
+For now, you just have to enumerate the pinned messages and see if there's a match, or get the messatge object and see if the "pinned_at" field is null

 ```json linenums="1" title="HTTP Request"
 POST /conversations/:conversation_id/messages/:message_id/pin